matrix-org/matrix.org/content/docs/chat_basics/matrix-for-im/_index.md

   account, you can use different Matrix apps for the same Matrix account.

-Several apps exist, but we're going to go with Element for the sake of simplicity, as it's among the most advanced apps on the market.
+Several apps exist, but we're going to go with Element for the sake of simplicity, as it's among the most fully-featured Matrix apps on the market.

 Once you are more comfortable with the basics and if you want to use another app, head to the [clients](/ecosystem/clients) section of this website.